mia-platform/documentation/versioned_docs/version-6.x.x/runtime_suite/crud-service.md

 In the following guide we will use a collection named *Plates* that contains a list of dishes with the following properties:

 - name: name of the plate
-- description: description of the plates
+- description: description of the plate
 - price: price of the plate (in euro)
 - ingredients: array of string with the id of the ingredients used
 - image: array of photos (a JSON object)
-- position: the geocoded position of a plate

 ## Configure a CRUD in two minutes

-In DevOps Console it's possible to configure the CRUD service.
-The task it's easy.
+In the DevOps Console it's possible to configure the CRUD service.
 The steps are:

 - open DevOps Console project Design Section
 - select CRUD menu